imaedat/httpcat/README.md

 `httpcat` is a small tool for exactly that use case, without requiring the command itself to implement an HTTP server.

+## Design Principles

+httpcat is intentionally kept small and self-contained.

+* **Standard library only** -- No third-party or external dependencies.
+It is designed to build with the Go compiler and standard library alone.
+* **No routing** -- httpcat does not provide a routing mechanism.
+Routing can be handled by the command itself.
+* **No configuration files** -- httpcat will not introduce configuration files.
+It should remain quick and easy to run.

 ## License

 0BSD